FOGProject/zazzles/README.md

 ## Noteworthy API

 ### Bus
 The Bus is an IPC [publisher/subscriber](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) system.
 The currently implementation uses a local websocket server bound to the 127.0.0.1 loopback address.
 The Bus provides methods for both IPC and non-IPC events.
-It should be assumed that this websocket can be comprimised at any time, thus treat all messages that derived from an IPC source, with the possible exception of root, with caution.
+It should be assumed that this websocket can be compromised at any time, thus treat all messages that derived from an IPC source, with the possible exception of root, with caution.

 ### Log
 `Log.Debug` calls will only output if Zazzles was build in `Debug` mode.
 This is because Log methods are built with preprocessor directives to prevent the possiblility of sensitive data being logged in Release builds.